 The rest of Lenape history is a sadly common story of repeated treaties signed and then broken by the colonists, followed by successive moves to areas considered less desirable by white settlers: northwestern New Jersey, Burlington (home of the country’s first ever Indian reservation, called Brotherton), New York, Canada, Indiana, Wisconsin, Texas and Oklahoma.
 In the process the tribe fragmented, with different bands banding together with other groups.
 Today the Lenape are spread in many of these locations, with remaining groups still on some of their traditional land in New Jersey on the state’s two recognized Indian reservations.

 (For anyone who wants to learn more about the Lenape, there are recreations of their traditional homes and village areas at the Essex County environmental center in Roseland and at Waterloo Village.)
 The Lenape Trail, commemorating their history through beautiful nature, runs 34 miles in an arc from Millburn through West Orange and Montclair, then curving over through Newark.

-As for the cache: You’re looking for a small plastic Tupperware container with room for small toys and trackables.
+As for the cache: You’re looking for a plastic ammo can with plenty of room for toys and trackables.
 Like the 20-minute hike to it, it’s not overly difficult, but may take you a little while to find.
-There's a compass rose geotoken inside for the FTF, along with some glow-in-the-dark lizards and other trinkets...

 Congrats to BigA800 for the FTF!